axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 ![domain-info](../../assets/auctioned/domain-info.png)
 1. Click **Place a bid** to participate in the auction.
    :::info
-   How much to bid is at your discretion, but there's a minimum markup of 10%.
+   How much to bid is up to you, but there's a minimum markup of 10%.
 This means 10% of the starting price if you're the first bidder or 10% of the highest bid if you're not.
 For example, if the starting price is 5 RON, then your bid has to be least 5 RON + 10% of 5 RON = 5.5 RON.
    :::
    ![place-bid](../../assets/auctioned/place-bid.png)
-1. Enter your bid amount (1) and click **Place a bid** (2) to make payment.
+2. Enter your bid amount (1) and click **Place a bid** (2) to make payment.
 ![confirm-bid](../../assets/auctioned/confirm-bid.png)
 1. Your bid is now placed and locked until the auction ends.
 To keep track of your bid and the auction in general, download the Ronin Wallet app and enable notifications.
 ![success](../../assets/auctioned/success.png)